Queen Domination by SAT Solving: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Bill Bird for generously sharing the \textsc{Unidom} source code and for patiently addressing first author’s inquiries.
-We would also like to thank Ali Gholami and Wendy Myrvold for their valuable comments and for kindly responding to the first author’s questions.
+We would like to thank Bill Bird for generously sharing the \textsc{Unidom} source code and for many helpful discussions regarding its implementation.
+We also thank Wendy Myrvold for helpful discussions on implementation techniques and distributed search, and Ali Gholami for valuable comments on an earlier version of this manuscript.